 Our customer service centre is closed on weekends and public holidays.
 Call us on 07 577 7000 if you need assistance on any of those days.

-You can contact all elected members by emailing firstname.lastname@example.org or by phoning 07 985 6171 and leaving a voice message.
+You can contact your mayor and councillors by phoning 07 985 6171 and leaving a voice message.

-To contact elected members individually you can see the elected member contact page.
+To contact them individually, see the mayor and councillors contact page.

-If you would like to meet with the Mayor in person to raise any issues or concerns, you can call the Mayor’s executive assistant on 07 577 7011 to make an appointment.
+If you would like to meet with the mayor in person, you can make an appointment by calling his executive assistant on 07 577 7011.

 Speak at a Council meeting